 France is home to some of the best cuisine in the world- and with good reason.
 Their food is renowned for its natural ingredients and decadent flavors.
 Sometimes, though, you need a little comfort.
 For a French take on a savory classic sandwich, look no further than a croque monsieur.
-This French favorite, though simple in its nature, is the ultimate choice when you’re craving a bit more than a baguette.
+This French favorite, though simple, is the ultimate choice when you’re craving a bit more than a baguette.

-With so many dining options in Paris, there are endless options for finding the famous French sandwich.
-Luckily, we’ve tried some of the more traditional croques in the city, and some with their own flare.
-Here are our picks for the top croque monsieur and madames in Paris, from the streets of Belleville to the hidden corners of the Rive Gauche.
+With so many dining options in Paris, there are endless options for finding this famous French dish.
+Luckily, we’ve tried some of the more traditional croques in the city and some with their flare.
+Here are our picks for the top croque monsieur and madames in Paris, from Belleville’s streets to the Rive Gauche’s hidden corners.

 Table of Contents

 Fric Frac easily has become a cult favorite in the French capital.
-This is one of the only places in Paris with the entire menu devoted to croque monsieurs.
-You can try the classic, or if looking for a change, you can opt for one of their everc-hanging twists on the sandwich.
+This is one of the only places in Paris with a menu devoted to croque monsieurs.
+You can try the classic, or if looking for a change, you can opt for one of their ever-changing twists on the sandwich.

 The restaurant offers take-out or dine-in at both of their locations.
 For the Canal Saint-Martin spot, we recommend getting a croque monsieur (or croque madame!) to go and find a spot along the canal to sit and eat your sandwich while soaking up the cool neighborhood vibes.
 In Montmartre, find a seat along the steps of the Sacré Coeur while you indulge in both the food and the views.

 Address: 79 quai de Valmy, 75010, and 4 rue des 3 frères, 75018, Paris, France